Gemfile(5) - man - phpMan

 Each gem MAY specify files that should be used when autorequiring via Bundler.require.
 You

-may pass an array with multiple files or true if file you want required has same name as
+may pass an array with multiple files or true if the file you want required has the same name

 gem "redis", :require => ["redis/connection/hiredis", "redis"]